-Mike Minor (13-8) surrendered eight hits and three runs while fanning six over seven full frames for the Braves, who have dropped two of three but still hold a half-game lead over St. Louis for the best record in the National League.
+Mike Minor (13-8) surrendered eight hits and three runs while fanning six over seven full frames for the Braves, who have dropped two of three but still are one game ahead of St. Louis for the best record in the National League.
 The Cardinals are hosting Washington on Monday.

 Gomez launched his 22nd homer of the year to put the Brewers on the board in the first.

 Andrelton Simmons tripled in the home second but was stranded there, and Atlanta failed to score in the fourth despite back-to-back walks to open the frame.